jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Outside, something moves in the alley below.
 A raccoon noses through an overturned crate, paws quick and careful.
 It finds a crust of bread and vanishes into shadow.

 "We're not the only ones looking for more.
 But we can work for it.
 I can be a nurse here."
-I say.

-I return to the paper.
+I say, then return to reading the work ads in the paper.

 "Steelworkers wanted.
 Pittsburgh calls men of strength and ambition.
 The furnaces of progress need you.
 One dollar twenty a day."

 "One dollar twenty," I say.
 "That's less than San Francisco."

 "My oldest sister went to Pittsburgh.
 Good pay but dangerous.
 Heat burns lungs.
-Men lose fingers to the machines."

-"What else do you see?"
+Men lose fingers to the machines.
+What else do you see?"

-"Coal miners,Austrialia.
+"Coal miners, Austrialia.
 Modern company housing.
 Fair wages.
 We fuel world's growth."

 "The company owns everything.
 The houses, the store.
 You owe them before you start."